QRFlow

 Telegram QR Code

-Generate a Telegram QR code for a profile, channel, or group link (t.me).
+Generate a Telegram QR code for a username, channel, or group invite so people open the right destination in one scan.

 Instagram QR Code